sherpa/sherpa/docs/optimisers/index.rst

 :py:class:`~sherpa.optmethods.GridSearch`
   This routine simply searches a grid in each of the search parameters, where the spacing is uniform between the minimum and maximum value of each parameter.
-There is an option to refine the fit at each point, by setting the :py:attr:`~sherpa.optmethods.GridSearch.method` attribute to one of the single-shot optimisers, but this is not set by default, as it can significantly increase the time required to fit the data.
+  This often requires many function evaluations and takes a long time to run.
+Even if there are only seven parameters (e.g. two Gaussians with position, amplitude, and width plus a constant background) and we want to search each parameter in 10 steps, we already need 100000 function evaluations, while a Levenberg-Marquardt optimiser might find that same minimum in a few hundred evaluations.

   The coarseness of the grid sets how precise a root will be found, and if the fit statistic has significant structure on a smaller scale, then the grid-searcher will miss it completely.

-This is a good technique for finding an approximation to the minimum for a slowly-varying function.
-It is a bad technique for getting accurate estimates of the location of a minimum, or for examining a fit statistic with lots of subsidiary maxima and minima within the search space.
-It is intended for use with
-  :py:class:`template models <sherpa.models.template.TemplateModel>`.
+  On the other hand, GridSearch is very useful together with :py:class:`template models <sherpa.models.template.TemplateModel>`.

 :py:class:`Monte Carlo <sherpa.optmethods.MonCar>`